Familiar failings leave Chelsea facing final-day Champions League showdown | Goal.com

 Familiar failings leave Chelsea facing final-day Champions League showdown

-Not many teams score three goals at Anfield, even if Liverpool are preoccupied with lifting the Premier League trophy at full-time.
+Not many teams score three goals at Anfield – although Liverpool will have been far more concerned with with lifting the Premier League trophy at full-time.

-Their 5-3 defeat to the Reds means Chelsea head into the final day of the Premier League season still not assured of Champions League football for next season.
+Their 5-3 defeat against the Reds means Chelsea head into the final day of the Premier League season still not assured of Champions League football for next season.

 The Blues want to be in Liverpool's shoes in 12 months time, but defeat to Wolves on Sunday will potentially mean they are not even in Europe's premier club competition in 2020-21.